YAMS CLI Reference¶

 Environment Variables¶

-- YAMS_STORAGE - Storage root directory (overrides
+- YAMS_STORAGE - Storage root directory when

 ~/.local/shareif unset) - XDG_CONFIG_HOME - Default config location (